Arranmore: Location

 The island lies 5 km off Burtonport, a small coastal village in The Rosses.
 The island is served by two ferry services, which operate between Arranmore and Burtonport on the mainland.

-The two operators make use of vessels previously built for the Scottish ferry operator Caledonian MacBrayne (CalMac), allowing both to carry passengers, cars, and heavy-goods vehicles.
+The two operators make use of bow-loading vessels either custom built for their use, or previously built for the Scottish ferry operator Caledonian MacBrayne (CalMac), allowing both to carry passengers, cars, and heavy-goods vehicles.